 Vbeam Perfecta™ Pulsed Dye Laser

 With an improved 595nm laser technology, the Vbeam Perfecta laser can treat larger and deeper blood vessels by delivering greater energy to the tissue.
 It offers a dramatic improvement in the treatment of blood vessels and facial redness with its ability to target the blood inside the vein without affecting the surrounding skin and tissue.
 The Vbeam utilizes dynamic cooling spray to help minimize discomfort.
-There is generally little to no downtime after treatment, making it easy to work a Vbeam procedure into your daily schedule.
+There is generally little to no downtime after treatment at our skin care clinic, making it easy to work a Vbeam procedure into your daily schedule.

 The Vbeam Prima is a highly efficient pulsed dye laser that has dual wavelengths (595nm and 1064nm) and the advantage of a larger spot size, offering a complete and more optimized treatment even for persistent rosacea with larger vessels.
 Similar to other pulsed dye lasers, it delivers intense but gentle bursts of light into precisely targeted areas of the skin.
 The light is absorbed by specific blood vessels without harming healthy skin.
 With its efficient cooling system, the VBeam Prima gives a better and faster treatment experience overall.
 There is little to no downtime after the procedure, making it an ideal treatment for those with busy schedules.